vitalclick/abidakun/content/blog/analytics/forecasting-using-arima-techniques.md

     alt: image alt attribute
 ---

 Forecasting is a crucial task in many industries, enabling businesses to make informed decisions based on future predictions.
-In this article, we will explore ARIMA for time series forecasting.
-We will provide a step-by-step guide and code examples using Python to demonstrate how to implement these techniques.
+In this article, I will explore ARIMA for time series forecasting.
+I will provide a step-by-step guide and code examples using Python to demonstrate how to implement these techniques.

 ### Understanding Time Series Forecasting